ourworldventures/ourworld_books_OLD/content/ourfoundation/tax.md

 - Foreign ownership allowed
 - Registration of ownership to be done by OurTown under supervision of Investment Promotion Authority (ZIPA)
 - No VAT on unit rental or sales

+## OurWorld Zanzibar, OurTown Zanzibar and ThreeFold Zanibar

+There are 3 operational companies in relation to this project each are looking for Strategic Investment Status (SIS).